 Water Heater Warranties

-Many water heaters come with long warranties (anything from 6-12 years) but the majority of the warranty period only covers defective parts.
+Many water heaters come with long warranties (anything from 6 to 12 years) but the majority of these warranties cover only defective parts.
 For example, GE water heaters come with a full replacement warranty for the first year and a defective parts warranty for an additional 5, 8, or 11 years.
 Many other brands structure their warranties in a similar manner.